nwrenger/schiller-db/README.md

 - [x] Logging?
 Why not!
 - [x] SideBar -> User
 - [x] Searching (including absence, criminal, user)
-- [ ] Main Input Container -> Stats when nothing and User when one is selected -> include changing and adding them
+- [x] Main Input Container -> Stats when nothing and User when one is selected -> include changing and adding them
-- [ ] Login -> at the current Logout Button make a profile menu
+- [x] Login -> at the current Logout Button make a profile menu
 - [ ] In profile menu: Logins Creator with permission selection (makes our job a lot easier)
-- [ ] Absence Management Popup
+- [x] Absence Management
+- [x] Criminal Management
-- [ ] Criminal Management Popup
+- [ ] Better Criminal/Absence adding process
-- [ ] Integration for Mobile
+- [x] Integration for Mobile
 - [ ] Network test (after we are finished with the UI)